GewoonJaap/exiftool-docker/README.md

 docker run -it -v <MEDIALOCATION>:/data ghcr.io/gewoonjaap/exiftool-docker:latest
 ```

-This command will run the ExifTool CLI in the Docker container and mount the current directory to the `/data` directory in the container.
+This command will run the ExifTool CLI in the Docker container and mount the desired directory to the `/data` directory in the container.
 Now attach a console to the Docker container and run the ExifTool CLI commands as you would on your local machine.

 ### Example command